Optimising your electricity usage

 Reducing costs by switching

 Consider the scenario of a customer moving from their current flat-rate to a time-of-use plan.
-They’re paying less while using the same amount of electricity simply by the time-of-use plan fitting their lifestyle and usage more.
+They could be paying less while using the same amount of electricity simply by the time-of-use plan fitting their lifestyle and usage more.

 Reducing costs by switching and changing usage times

 Consider the scenario of a customer moving from their current flat-rate to a time-of-use plan.
-They’re paying less while using the same amount of electricity simply by taking advantage of Off-Peak times with their new plan.
+They could be paying less while using the same amount of electricity simply by taking advantage of Off-Peak times with their new plan.

 Start the conversation with your retailer today

 Your retailer will be able to help guide you on what the best plan for you and your usage will be.
-Part three of this series gives you some helpful tips on where to start.
+Check out our page 'Engaging with your electricity retailer' for some helpful tips on where to start.

 Frequently Asked Questions